thePrintLabs/pressroom/README.md

 ##Custom Development
-Do you got a project you would like to discuss?
+Have you got a project you would like to discuss?
 [Tell us more](https://theprintlabs.typeform.com/to/QyHaBj)

 <a href="https://theprintlabs.typeform.com/to/QyHaBj" title="thePrintLabs" alt="thePrintLabs" target="_blank">![](logo-tpl.png?raw=true "thePrintlabs")</a>